 Since CDMX (aka Mexico City!) is known worldwide as one of the best cities for food, we decided it would be a fantastic place to try out our second food tour.
 Mexican Food Tours earns rave reviews and is consistently in the top spots on Trip Advisor, so we decided they’d be a great company to book with.

-He told us that although the stops would be at different types of eateries – from “hole in the wall” joints to local hotspots, they would have one thing in common: All the food we tried is a traditional Mexican dish.
+He told us that although the stops would be at different types of eateries – from “hole in the wall” joints to local hotspots, they would have one thing in common: Every food we tried was a traditional Mexican dish.
 Some were dishes we had never even heard of.

 What did we eat on the food tour?